SanderMertens/flecs/docs/Relations.md

 The `Tag` property is only interpreted when it is added to the relation part of a pair.

-### TransitiveSelf relations
+### Reflexive relations
 A relation can be marked inclusive which means that a query like `Relation(Entity, Entity)` should evaluate to true.
 Inclusivity only applies to relations that are also transitive.
-The utility of `TransitiveSelf` becomes more obvious with an example:
+The utility of `Reflexive` becomes more obvious with an example:

 Given this dataset:
 ```